timmens/random-grouping/README.md

 # Introduction

-This package exports a single function called `create_matching` which can be used to create matchings for reoccurring meetings from a varying but overlapping set of members.
+This package exports a single function called `create_matching` which can be used to create matchings for recurring meetings from a varying but overlapping set of members.
 In particular, the internal algorithm makes sure that matchings at different meetings are mixed.